molenick/texed/README.md

 # Create a mysql database for the project.
 # Copy default.settings.php to settings.php and configure.
 # Create an Apache virtualhost (or equivalent) with the docs folder as the webroot.
 # Create a crontab entry to run cron.php as needed.
+See scripts/crontab for more information.